bestwebsoft/contact-form-wordpress-plugin/readme.txt

 6. Plugin extra settings in WordPress admin panel with additional fields.

 == Changelog ==

+= V3.77 - 18.04.2014 =
+* Update : We updated all functionality for wordpress 3.9.
+* Bugfix : We fixed the bug of db table creation.
+* Update : The Ukrainian language file is updated.
+* Update : Screenshots are updated.

 = V3.76 - 14.04.2014 =
 * Update : We updated all functionality for wordpress 3.8.2.